Main Pages

 Old picture - possibly "Sveberg" (1970 photo)

-When we took this picture above in 2005, the owner said that an old foundation just barely visible in the ground behind this house is possibly the location of the old Sveberg house (see picture below where I am standing on the old foundation).
+When we took this picture above in 2005, the owner said that an old foundation just barely visible in the ground to the right of this house is possibly the location of the old "Sveberg" house (see picture below where I am standing on the old foundation).

 John Svee Birthplace?